 For single track audio recording for VO, an average, low-priced PC laptop will be perfectly suitable.
-A Macbook will be considerably more expensive, but it gives you reliability and scalability that a cheap PC laptop would not.
-If you are planning on travelling a lot, you need to be agile in your recording set-up (this could also apply not permanent home set-ups, such as recording in different rooms in your house), then you would be best getting a laptop even if a desktop normally provides more power for the same cost.
+Even the cheapest Macbook will be considerably more expensive.
+However, it gives you reliability and scalability that a cheap PC laptop would not.
+If you are planning on travelling a lot, you need to be agile in your recording set-up (this could also apply to impermanent home set-ups, if you need to dismantle your set-up between recordings, for example), then you would be best getting a laptop even if a desktop normally provides more power for the same cost.

 There are other options, such as the Zoom H6, which is a portable recorder.
-However, these are costly to the extent that you may as well get a cheap PC laptop and a free DAW.
+However, these are costly to the extent that you may as well get a cheap PC laptop and a free DAW like Audacity or Pro-Tools first.
 The audio recorders also don’t have audio editing capabilities, so you won’t be able to fully deliver a project with this.
 You’ll also still need a computer of some sort to send the files to anyone!
-These are options, but aren’t really recommended or any more convenient than those already outlined.
+This is an option, but aren’t really recommended or any more convenient than those already outlined.